pmarkun/textos/whosechangeisit.md

 ## Interview - Marco Berlinger

-A story about the Anti-globalization (~2000 Italy) and the #Indignados movement (~2011 Spain).

-The organizational logic of those movements.
+A story about the Anti-globalization (~2000 Italy) and the #Indignados movement (~2011 Spain) trying to analyze the organizational logic of those movements.

-Why the most recents social movements are incable to last?
+Or *why the most recents social movements are incable to last*?

-Anti-globalization
-Had a really strong movement but...

-Indignados

-Is there a possibility to understand more because the decade that separates the two?
-They both refeer to a change that takes place.

-Decline of traditional colective organizations; Political Parties, Trade Unions, NGOs.
+**Decline of traditional colective organizations; Political Parties, Trade Unions, NGOs**

----

 In the Anti-globalization they were still there and important.
 Even if the 'protagonists' were from outside those areas- they still played a big role.